turboflow.pysolver_view.nonlinear_system module

 - update_onstr, optional

-This method will use the gradient method of the NonlinearSystemProblem class if it exists.
-If the gradient method is not implemented the Jacobian is appoximated using forward finite differences.
+- Evaluates the Jacobian of the nonlinear system of equations at the specified point x. - This method will use the gradient method of the NonlinearSystemProblem class if it exists.
+If the gradient method is not implemented the Jacobian is appoximated using forward finite differences. - Parameters:

 - xarray-like